 New York in Cinematic Imagination is an interdisciplinary study into urbanism and cinematic representations of the American metropolis in the twentieth century.
 It contextualizes spatial transformations and discourse about New York during the Great Depression and the Second World War, examining both imaginary narratives and documentary images of the city in film.

-The book argues that alternating endorsements and critiques of the 1920s machine age city are replaced in films of the thirties and forties by a new critical theory of ‘agitated urban modernity’ articulated against the backdrop of turbulent economic and social settings and the initial practices of urban renewal in the post-war period.
+The book argues that alternating endorsements and critiques of the 1920s machine age city are replaced in films of the 1930s and 1940s by a new critical theory of "agitated urban modernity" articulated against the backdrop of turbulent economic and social settings and the initial practices of urban renewal in the post-war period.

 Chapter One: New York’s Agitated Urban Modernity

 Chapter Two: The City in Motion

 Chapter Three: Urban Planning and the Spaces of Democracy

 Chapter Four: In the Streets of Harlem